-Which brings us to underground reservoirs.
+Which brings us to building our own underground reservoirs.

 Underground reservoirs are a vital part of water innovation that has been missed, and they fit many of our criteria.
 Highly skilled labour is not required and they create work for people without a job.

 Three or four strong men can dig the hole in less than a week.
 Then a couple bricklayers and plasterers can complete the job.
 The plumbing is very simple, and can be done at the end of the job in a day; an electrical pump is required, possibly solar powered.

 The use of locally available materials, instead of importing high tech equipment is another important criterion of water innovation.
 Built of bricks and mortar, with three gum poles for a roofing structure, all the materials can be sourced from the local builders' merchant.